UWPCE-PythonCert/PythonCertDevel/source/exercises/mailroom.rst

 Put your main interaction into an ``if __name__ == '__main__'`` block.

-Finally, use only functions and the basic Python data types you've learned about so far.
+Finally, for Part 1 use only functions and the basic Python data types you've learned about so far in Lessons 1-3.
 There is no need to go any farther than that for this assignment.

 Intro Tutorial
 --------------